vrnvu/vrnvu.github.io/_posts/2020-12-07-epoche-on-forth-philosophy.md

 # Elegance

-## An armchair history of softare elegance
+## An armchair history of software elegance

 ### Memorability